SeanTolstoyevski/unspokenPy3/README.md

 **Note**:

-If you are not a developer, I wouldn't recommend running the plugin in beta.
+If you are not a developer, I wouldn't recommend running the add-on in beta.

 ## Steps for Use or test or developing

-1. Clone this repo to test or use the plugin:
+1. Clone this repo to test or use the add-on:
 `git clone https://github.com/SeanTolstoyevski/unspokenPy3`
 or download it from the GitHub page.
 2. Copy the addon folder in the repo folder to the appdata/roaming/nvda / addon folder.